Dr. David Lewis is an assistant professor of Exegetical Theology at Concordia Seminary, St. Louis.

 His areas of interest and expertise include biblical Greek, hermeneutics, the Synoptic Gospels (in particular the Gospel of Mark) and narrative criticism.

-He is currently working on his Doctor of Philosophy at Concordia Seminary.
+He received a Doctor of Philosophy from Concordia Seminary (2020).
 He earned a Master of Divinity and Master of Sacred Theology from Concordia Seminary (1994, 1998).
 He received a bachelor’s degree from California State University in Fullerton, Calif.
 (1988).